 Address number of elements central to an enabling environment for the deployment and adoption of ICTs including privatization of national telecommunications operators; establishment of an separate regulatory authority independent in its decision-making; adoption of Internet neutrality provisions; building a stable investment regime; and creating Internet exchange points, among others.

-Recognize the access to information and ICTs services as a Human Right.
+Recognize the right of access to information and that ICTs are enablers of rights.
+ICTs services as a Human Right.

 Stress the importance of protecting human rights online at all times.